TheoGal/scan-inbox/README.md

 Im using Caddy [Caddy](https://caddyserver.com/) and [Authelia](https://www.authelia.com/)

 **It needs HTTPS.** Browsers only allow camera access on a secure page.
-`localhost` also works for local testing, but a plain `http://` address on a phone will not.

 ## Deploy it